hbctraining/variant_analysis/lessons/sequence_alignment_theory.md

 REMOVED_DUPLICATES_BAM_FILE=`echo ${BAM_FILE%bam}removed_duplicates.bam`
 ```

 Some of these variable assignment are straightforward and are simply assigning paths to known files to `bash` variables.
 However, RIGHT_READS, BAM_FILE and REMOVED_DUPLICATES_BAM_FILE all use a little `bash` trick in it in order to swap the last parts of their name.
+We could have simply written:

+`RIGHT_READS=/n/data1/cores/bcbio/gammerdinger/variant_calling/fastq_files/synthetic_challenge_set3_normal_NGv3_2.fq.gz`
+`BAM_FILE=~/variant_calling/alignments/normal_GRCh38.p7.bam`
+`REMOVED_DUPLICATES_BAM_FILE=~/variant_calling/alignments/normal_GRCh38.p7.removed_duplicates.bam`

-While we could have simply written `RIGHT_READS=/n/data1/cores/bcbio/gammerdinger/variant_calling/fastq_files/synthetic_challenge_set3_normal_NGv3_2.fq.gz`, `BAM_FILE=~/variant_calling/alignments/normal_GRCh38.p7.bam` and `REMOVED_DUPLICATES_BAM_FILE=~/variant_calling/alignments/normal_GRCh38.p7.removed_duplicates.bam`, we chose to do it this way for two reasons:
+We chose to do it this way for two reasons:
 1. Each time we use this script moving forward, we will never need to edit the `BAM_FILE` variable
 2. Reduces the chance for typos